AhindraD/UberEats-Backend/README.md

   - `POST /auth/token`

 - Restaurants
-  - `POST /restaurants`: Creates new restaurant
+  - `POST /restaurants/add`: Creates new restaurant
-  - `GET /restaurants`: List all restaurants
+  - `GET /restaurants/all`: List all restaurants
-  - `POST /restaurants/:id`: Details of restaurants with all dishes offered
+  - `GET /restaurants/:id`: Details of restaurants with all dishes offered
   - `POST /restuarants/:id/add-dish`: Add new dish for a restaurant
   - `GET /restaurants/:id/orders`: Get all orders of a restaurant, should be able to filter by passing `?status=pending` etc.
   - `GET /restaurants/:id/revenue?start_date=2022-09-08`: Get revenue of a restaurant for given time range. `end_date` default would be `today`'s date

 - Orders
-  - `POST /orders`: Create new order
+  - `POST /orders/add`: Create new order
   - `GET /orders/:id`: Get details of any order
   - `POST /orders/:id/update`: Change status of any order